 The basic premise is simple.
 You have a set number of ice cubes that need to be slid into place.
+In later levels, new blocks that change the direction the cubes slide, or that melt already placed cubes show up.
 Read More

 Mojang may have a mortal fear of giving releases full version numbers, but that hasn't stopped the company from cranking out new features like mad.
 Today's update brings a slew of new blocks (including Nether Brick, Block of Quartz, and Sandstone), as well as the ability to build staircases in corners.
 Oh, and one other thing: the sky finally has clouds now.

 The new goodies don't stop there, though.
 Gravity is also finally in full swing, so now things like sand will fall when the foundations beneath them are removed.
+Finally, no Minecraft update would be complete without new creatures, would it?
 Read More

 Who doesn't love Jenga?
 I can't think of a single person that doesn't like to drive themselves totally insane with anticipation playing this awesome leaning-tower-of-blocks game.
 As of... well, now, you can get that same intense feeling on your Android device, as NaturalMotionGames has brought this family-friendly game to Android.

 Probably among the most important features of the game is the realistic physics.
 If you're going to play, you want it to be physically correct, right?
+NaturalMotion put a lot of work into making sure that each block is accurately affected by removing surrounding blocks, so gameplay should feel just like the real deal.
 Read More